mvolkmann/blog/src/swift-ui.md

 The `UserDefaults` class is "an interface to the user's defaults database, where you store key-value pairs persistently across launches of your app."
 The code below demonstrates using this to persist data about dogs as JSON.
-TODO: Can you store an array objects directory without encoding as JSON?
+TODO: Can you store an array objects directly without encoding as JSON?

 The `@AppStorage` property wrapper makes it easier to work with `UserDefaults`, but it is limited to the following types: